Music in Willa Cather's Writing

 Part II: "The Song of the Lark"

 The playlist for Part II of The Song of the Lark portrays Thea Kronborg’s coming of age amidst continued piano study, church music work, and transition to vocal music.
-As she enters the world of formal study in the urban Chicago landscape, her musical parameter shifts to a classic, academic focus, while the tapestry of diverse styles experienced in Part I of the novel fades into the background.
+As she enters the world of formal study in the urban Chicago landscape, her musical parameter shifts to a classic, academic focus, while the tapestry of styles experienced in Part I of the novel fades into the background.

-Part III: "Stupid Faces"; Part IV: "The Ancient People"
+Part IV: "The Ancient People"

-The music serving as backdrop to Part III of The Song of the Lark mirrors Thea’s decisive shift from piano to vocal studies, although her work as an accompanist and church musician continues as a means of financial support.
-The frenetic pace of work and study lead the young artist to the brink of defeat, as her sensitive, artistic spirit is overshadowed by an innate drive to perfect her musical skills.
-Part IV finds Thea fleeing the relentless pressure of her professional pursuits.
+Part IV finds Thea fleeing the pressure of a professional career.
 She travels to the canyons of northern Arizona, relishing time spent in the natural beauty of the ancient cliff dwellings, where she begins to recover her once-indomitable spirit.
 Scarce mention is made of music in Part IV; figuratively speaking, Canto IV of Childe Harold’s Pilgrimage, referenced elsewhere in the novel, seems especially fitting for this season of Thea’s life.

-Part V: "Doctor Archie's Venture"; Part VI: "Kronborg"; Epilogue
+Part V: "Doctor Archie's Venture"

 One Of Ours